• Skip to main content

 A close up shot of a hand holding a chocolate cookie split in two to show the inner texture.

-You can bake the cookies and freeze them.
-When you're ready to serve, just place them on a plate, bring to room temperature, and enjoy.
+You can bake the cookies and freeze them in an airtight container or a freezer bag.
+When you're ready to serve, just place them on a plate, bring them to room temperature, and enjoy.

-The dough can also be frozen for baking later.
-Just scoop the dough onto a parchment lined cookie sheet and place the whole cookie sheet in the freezer.
-Once completely frozen, place each cookie ball in an airtight freezer safe bag or container and freeze for up to 2 months.
-When you're ready to bake them, add about 2 minutes onto the baking time, same temperature.
+Once completely frozen, place each cookie ball in an airtight freezer-safe bag or container and freeze for up to 2 months.
+When you're ready to bake them, don’t thaw them, just add about 2 minutes to the baking time, and bake at the same temperature.
+You can also thaw them and bake for the same time stated in the recipe.

 Three vegan double chocolate chip cookies sitting on a small white plate.